hyopjs/hyop/README.md

 ```
 [//]: @formatter:on

-Modern code editors will allow the programmer to jump to the `my_content__hyop` link. `my_content__hyop` can then be moved into another pane with a keyboard shortcut.
-Yes, there is an extra step with a hotkey dance, but most developers can do this in < 1s...< 200ms if the hotkey is in muscle memory.
+Modern code editors will allow the programmer to jump to the `my_content__hyop` link.
+A keyboard shortcut moves `my_content__hyop` into another pane.
+There is an extra step with the hotkey.
+Yet most developers can do this in < 1s...< 200ms if the hotkey is in muscle memory.

 ## Pro Tip

-Create a hyop for each element that is used in browser side javascript.
-A hyop can be used to assign an HTMLElement to a variable which can be used by another HTMLElement's hyop.
+Create a hyop for each dynamic element in the browser.
+One hyop assigns an HTMLElement to a variable for another HTMLElement's hyop to use.

 [//]: @formatter:off
 ```ts